Chapter 53 BWV 166 Wo gehest du hin?

 Opening bars of existing oboe melody.

 It is a beautifully wrought aria with many appealing and expressive turns of phrase.
-Its powerful, forward momentum contrasts with the hesitancies of the bass aria implying that we are, in fact, headed the right way.
+Its momentum contrasts with the hesitancies of the bass aria implying that we are, in fact, headed the right way.
 But there are still sufficient musical intimations placed to remind us that mankind, as a genus, may not yet have fully discovered his sense of Christian purpose.

 There is, of course, good reason to pray for help in holding to the true path and the function of the next movement is to make this thought abundantly clear.
 The soprano sings a completely unadorned line of a chorale melody, not that which completes the work but one which presents a verse succinctly summing up the cantata thus far—-I pray to You Lord Jesus, hold me to my intentions not to waver until such time as my soul leaves this nest for its journey to heaven.
-The upper strings combine to provide an obbligato line of great vigour and determination, urged on by steady continuo quavers.
+The upper strings combine to provide an obbligato line of vigour and determination, urged on by steady continuo quavers.

 Strings and continuo.

 Assuming the bass′s recitative continues with the words of God, we note the sermonising tone but it is moderated, to a degree, by the colourful metaphors—-as the rainwater dissipates and colours fade, so do the world′s pleasures—-though many hold them dear to themselves, they should be aware that the last hour can strike both suddenly and unexpectedly.
-This is, of course, the cantata′s secondary theme: prepare yourselves in mind and spirit now and do not wait until it comes, for then it will be too late.
+This is, of course, the cantata′s secondary theme: prepare yourselves in mind and spirit now and do not wait until the moment strikes, for then it will be too late.
 The movement is set throughout in minor modes adding gravitas to the message.
 Two melodic bursts of scales provide a limited degree of word painting, the first descending (bar 2), suggestive of flowing rainwater, and the second ascending (bar 4), providing a brief glimpse of the world′s pleasures.